How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 - FibroScan and advanced imaging for early detection of fibrosis

-- Lifestyle counseling and diet management for fatty liver patients
+- Lifestyle and dietary management for fatty liver patients

-- Advanced treatment for liver cirrhosis, hepatitis, and liver cancer
+- Advanced treatment for liver cirrhosis, and liver cancer

 11. Avoid Exposure to Toxins and Chemicals

-Certain household or industrial chemicals can harm liver cells.
+Certain household and industrial chemicals can harm liver cells and impair the liver's ability to function effectively.
 These include cleaning solvents, aerosol sprays, and insecticides.

 - Ensure proper ventilation while using sprays or paints.